 Professor Gagnon enjoys exposing interconnections across the disciplines in her classes.
-She is as likely to be talking about art, literature, dance, or theater in her cognitive or neuro-based classes as she is to be talking about neurotransmitters, the amygdala, or mental rotation!
-Her courses feature service learning opportunities that connect the course material to the aims of social, economic, and environmental justice.
-Her primary area of scholarship in psychology focuses on language – how we perceive, produce, and use it, but her recent interests have migrated to the areas of positive psychology, creative self-expression, service learning, spirituality, and working on building a just and sustainable world.
-She is a recipient of the Doug Bernstein Award from the National Institute for the Teaching of Psychology for her work on creative self-expression pedagogy.
-Student evaluations consistently describe Professor Gagnon as a compassionate teacher and indeed, one of her primary aims in the classroom is to create a humane, compassionate, and nurturing environment in which all feel comfortable and encouraged to participate.
-Professor Gagnon believes that learning is inter-relational and that with an environment of equality and mutual respect, we all benefit and grow.
+She is as likely to be talking about art, literature, dance, or theater in her cognitive- or bio-based classes as she is to be talking about perception, attention, neurotransmitters, or the amygdala.
+Many of her courses feature service learning opportunities that connect the course material to the aims of social justice.
+Her primary area of scholarship in psychology focuses on language — how we perceive, produce, and use it — but her recent interests have migrated to strengths-based psychology, creative self-expression, service learning, and pedagogical scholarship.
+She especially enjoys working on research projects with others — students and colleagues alike.
+She is a recipient of the Doug Bernstein Award from the National Institute for the Teaching of Psychology for her work on creative self-expression pedagogy and a recipient of the Award for Excellence in Academic Advising at Wells.
+Student evaluations consistently describe Professor Gagnon as a compassionate teacher and indeed, one of her primary aims in the classroom is to create a humane, compassionate, and nurturing environment in which all feel supported and encouraged to participate.
+Professor Gagnon believes that learning is inter-relational and that with a classroom environment of equality and mutual respect, we model the world we would like to see, and create a space where everyone feels safe to challenge themselves, expand their own "envelope," gain new perspectives and understanding, and grow.

 1986 B.A.
 University at Buffalo, Psychology

 1993 Ph.D.
 University at Buffalo, Cognitive Psychology

 1993-1996 NIH Postdoctoral Fellow, Albert Einstein Medical Center (Philadelphia), Neuropsychology Research Institute, Cognitive Neuropsychology